justonian/iam-credentials-api/README.md

 10. You can now Edit to include your customzied secret specific to head node or copy the existing auto-generated secret and provide to the head node in a secure way.
 11. Whichever secret you choose, save the secret and popuate the secret on the head node for use when authenticating to the head node.

-*Note: This is a temporary PoC setup and the head node authentication should be hardened to use IAM-based authorization or time-limited bearer tokens (OAuth flows) as a more secure approach for a productioin installation.*
+*Note: This is a temporary PoC setup and the head node authentication should ideally be hardened to use IAM-based authorization or time-limited bearer tokens (OAuth flows) as a more secure approach for a productioin installation.*

 ### Setting up SLURM head node integration